 The culmination of certain romantic relationships definitely led to significant anguish and grief.
 However, the heartbreaks that have left some of the deepest scars came from the ending of close friendships with women, leading me to believe that my platonic relationships with women are generally more sacred to me than romantic relationships with men.

 Moving from girlhood to womanhood was the catalyst.
-Maturing in my own self-confidence, forming lifechanging bonds with other women and the highs and lows of romantic relationships all helped me parse out which connections were important and which were disposable.
-The sentiment that most romantic relationships were destined to end sooner or later juxtaposed itself with the reverence of kinship between women, and eventually I came to see my friendships with the women close to me as indispensable.
+Maturing in my own self-confidence, forming life-changing bonds with other women and the highs and lows of romantic relationships all helped me parse out which connections were important and which were disposable.
+The sentiment that most romantic relationships were destined to end sooner or later juxtaposed itself with the reverence of kinship between women, and eventually, I came to see my friendships with the women close to me as indispensable.

 On the other hand, that same reverence of kinship leads to a difference in starting a relationship with women versus men.
-In my adult years, I’ve felt minimal anxiety about approaching a man, buying him a drink, or suggesting the first date.
-But shooting my shot with a dope sista who I want to connect further with?
+In my adult years, I’ve felt minimal anxiety about approaching a man, buying him a drink or suggesting the first date.
+But shooting my shot with a dope sista I want to connect further with?
 Eek!

-You communicate online and maybe run into each other again soon after.
+You communicate online and maybe run into each other again soon thereafter.
 You feel familiar enough that you think it would be cool to go out for coffee and chat more, but do you dare make that move?

 For me, this scenario is much more risky and anxiety-inducing than approaching a man I’m interested in.
 This isn’t to say that further connection with a cool woman automatically means we’ll become besties, or that any friendship with a woman should be revered if it isn’t nourishing to all involved.
-But the significance I give to my connections with women means that I don’t take those interactions lightly.
-The love, support, and upliftment I get from my sister-friends can’t be replicated in any other relationship, so I take it seriously when those connections are created and when they’re broken.
+But the significance I give to my connections with women means I don’t take those interactions lightly.
+The love, support and upliftment I get from my sister-friends can’t be replicated in any other relationship, so I take it seriously when those connections are created and when they’re broken.

-Bee Quammie is a freelance writer, blogger, and media commentator.
+Bee Quammie is a freelance writer, blogger and media commentator.
 Find her across all social media platforms at @beequammie, and learn more about her work via her site www.beequammie.com.